JustTagIt/DevelopmentHandbook/css_guidelines.md

 ## SCSS/SASS guidelines
 It's easy to get a site up without these guidelines - but eventually adding sections, changing colors, using various browsers and rendering responsive views becomes a nightmare.

-By imposing some structure with a **Style Guide**, properly handling cross browser prefixes and some general best practices  - we can reduce the tangled rules that make pages difficult to manage and update.
+By imposing some structure with a **Style Guide**, properly handling cross browser prefixes and some general best practices, including utility first design- we can reduce the tangled rules that make pages difficult to manage and update.